 Whether you are new to the job market or an experienced professional looking to make a change or advance your career, it can help to hear from someone who has been in your shoes.
-It is even better if that person has also been on the hiring side of the job interview table, the one asking the questions and making hiring decisions.
+It is even better if the person has also been on the other side of the job interview table, the one asking the questions and making hiring decisions.

-Usually, it is not every day that you have the chance to sit down with such a person and discuss how YOU can successfully achieve your personal career goals.
+Usually, it is not every day you have the chance to connect with someone with such a background and hear how YOU can successfully achieve your personal career goals.
 Think of Career Lantern as your opportunity to do just that, even if it is in a virtual, online sort of way.

-As a seasoned and successful management professional with 30 years of real-world experience, I have read countless cover letters and applications, personally conducted hundreds of job interviews, assisted others on interview panels, made hiring decisions, and managed various employee development programs.
+My name is Don Whiteside.
+As a seasoned and successful management professional with 30 years of real-world experience, I have read countless cover letters and applications, personally conducted hundreds of job interviews, assisted other managers by serving on interview panels, made hiring decisions, and managed various employee development programs.
 My academic credentials include an MBA degree and serving as an adjunct instructor on three different college campuses.
-I have worked in several entirely different fields and have been extremely involved with technology.
+I have worked in several entirely different fields and hold various certifications and licenses.
+Throughout my career, I have been extremely involved with technology.

-Like you, I have also been a job applicant at times, pursuing my own career goals.
+Just as importantly, like you, I have also at times been a job applicant, pursuing my own career goals.
 I have submitted cover letters, resumes, and online applications.
-Admittedly, I have been on job interviews where some went well, and others… not so much.
+Admittedly, I have went on job interviews where things went great, and others… well, not so much.

 So Why Create Career Lantern?

-Quite simply, Career Lantern is my way of giving back.
-My thought was that perhaps others might benefit if I share the observations and insight acquired over the years.
-Maybe this effort will help others achieve their own career goals and aspirations.
-I sure wish I had known more of this stuff back when I started out.
+Quite simply, Career Lantern is my effort to give back.
+My thought was perhaps someone might benefit if I share the career-related observations and insight acquired over the years.
+Maybe this effort will help others achieve their own personal career goals and aspirations.
+I sure wish I had known more of this stuff back when I first started out!